anyahush/sunrise-yoga/README.md

 ## Surface Plane

-The design elements of this site have been selected to convey feelings of serenity.
+The design elements of this site have been selected to convey feelings of serenity and ease.

 ### Colour Scheme

-In the initial planning stages of the project, I conducted research into colours most associated with peace, balance, health and nature, as these concepts have associations with yoga and I wanted that to be a consistent message for the user.
+In the initial planning stages of the project, I conducted research into colours most associated with peace, balance, health and nature, as these concepts have associations with yoga.
+I wanted this to be a consistent message for the user.

+The colours chosen are:
+* #3e837b- teal colour
+* #515d5f- dark slate grey
+* rgba(255, 201, 173, 0.5) peach
+* #ee9061 apricot

+## Deployment

+---

+## Testing

+---

+## Credits

+### Content
+* A section in get-started.html was used from  [W3 Schools](https://www.w3schools.com/howto/howto_css_portfolio_gallery.asp ).

+### Media

+index.html
+* Hero image credited to Dmitriy Frantsev through Unsplash.
+* Woman practicing yoga credited to Elly Fairytale through Pexels.

+get-started.html
+* Woman holding yoga position on the floor credited to Rawan Yasser through Unsplash.
+* Yoga class credited to Alen Kajtezovic through Unsplash.
+* Two women practicing yoga credited to Elly Fairytal through Pexels.
+* Multiple hands on a tree credited to Shane Rounce through Unsplash.